 When I moved into my current apartment I noticed something.
 There were small access doors at the back of two of the closets for getting in at some of the plumbing.
 After watching Havenhurst I made sure they had several heavy boxes up against them.

-Jackie (Julie Benz, Dexter) a recovering alcoholic who lost her daughter has just been released from rehab and her counselor has gotten her a place to stay in Havenhurst.
+Jackie (Julie Benz, Dexter) a recovering alcoholic who lost her daughter has just been released from rehab and her counsellor has gotten her a place to stay in Havenhurst.
 Its a beautiful old apartment building run by Eleanor (Fionnula Flanagan, Trash Fire, The Others).
 The rules are simple, you pay what you can afford and are welcome to stay as long as you lead a decent, clean life.
 Relapse and you get evicted.

 While trying to get her life together Jackie is also trying to track down a friend from rehab.
 Danielle (Danielle Harris, Inoperable, Between The Darkness) who disappeared shortly after moving into Havenhurst.
 After another friend vanishes she becomes convinced that something evil is going on in the building.
 Aided by a police detective (Josh Stamberg, Dark Skies) and Sarah (Belle Shouse, A Million Ways To Die In The West) an abused foster child she digs into the building’s history.
 And finds more than she bargained for.